wso2/docs-is/en/docs/develop/keystore-rest-api.md

 ---
 template: templates/swagger.html
 ---

+# Keystore Management API Definition - v1

 ???
-Note "Note: Click to view"
+Note "Click For Instructions"
     Do the following to try out the REST APIs with your local instance of WSO2 Identity Server.
     To try some APIs, a tenant need to be created with the domain name as 'wso2.com'.
 Please refer [here](../administer/adding-new-tenant.md).